College Credit Plus & Accessibility Services

 Accessibility Services is dedicated to ensuring that students with disabilities enrolled in College Credit Plus courses have access to appropriate accommodations, including classroom and testing accommodations.

 Students with a documented disability must register with Columbus State's Accessibility Services in order to be allowed to use accommodations in College Credit Plus courses.
 Accommodations provided by an IEP or 504 plan do not apply in a College Credit Plus course.

 - Using Accommodations

 - Guidance on Placement Testing for High School Staff/Administration

 This will most likely be the student's IEP and ETR or 504 plan.

 - Email documentation to email@example.com

-- In keeping with social distancing protocol, at this time we are conducting Intake Interviews via phone, or virtually.
+- We are conducting Intake Interviews in person and/or virtually.
 Once you place into a CCP course, your Advocate will contact you via email to set up a time and date for the Intake Interview.

 - During the intake, we will create an accommodation plan that can be used by the student to receive services while taking College Credit Plus classes.

 If you plan to take your placement test at a Columbus State Testing Center (not at your high school), and need accommodations other than extended time, it is very important to send your documentation (IEP/ETR, 504 Plan, etc.) to Accessibility Services (firstname.lastname@example.org) at least a week before you plan to take your tests.

 In order for you to utilize your approved accommodations, you must provide a copy of your Letter of Accommodation (LOA) to your College Credit Plus instructors.
 Your Letter of Accommodation will be emailed to you after your intake appointment.